smart-window/audio/README.md

   }
 ```

 In the below code snapshot you will see that all required data objects are initiated null to start with such as touchpointID & inputID, to and from and they validate the `messageType`.
 If the app starts receiving event streams we specify that data at custom parameters such as touchpoint and input, if the data is null it returns null.
-We also track handlers by `messageType` ‘1’ and ‘0’.
+We also track handlers by `messageType` 0 (touchpoint) & 1 (input).
 ```
 processMessage(message){